thibault-wch/thibault-wch.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a last-year **direct Ph.D. candidate** in Biomedical Engineering (BME) at the [Institute of Science and Technology for Brain-inspired Intelligence](https://istbi.fudan.edu.cn/), Fudan University (FDU), under the supervision of Professor [Hongming Shan](http://hmshan.io/); I am currently grateful to be a visiting student in Professor [Yixuan Yuan](https://www.ee.cuhk.edu.hk/~yxyuan/)’s group at the Chinese University of Hong Kong (CUHK).
 I received my Bachelor’s degree in Software Engineering (SE) from the [School of Computer Science and Artificial Intelligence](http://cst.whut.edu.cn/), Wuhan University of Technology (WHUT).
 My research interest includes AI for neuroscience and AIGC.

 I anticipate graduating in **June 2026**.
 Here is my <a href="images/ChenhuiWang_CV.pdf">CV<a>.

 # 🔥 News
-- *Now*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: &nbsp;💪💪
+- *Now*&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;: &nbsp;💪💪 I am deeply grateful to Professor Yixuan Yuan for the opportunity to grow in the [AIM](https://www.ee.cuhk.edu.hk/~yxyuan/people/people.htm) group.
-- *2025.07*: &nbsp;🧑‍🤝‍🧑🧑‍🤝‍🧑 I met a wonderful group of friends on Soul AI.
+- *2025.08*: &nbsp;🧑‍🤝‍🧑🧑‍🤝‍🧑 I met a wonderful group of friends on [Soul AI](https://www.soulapp.cn/en) and we work together on avatar generation.
 - *2025.05*: &nbsp;🍾🍾 Congrats to Tao. <em>ARSeg for medical image segmentation</em> is early accepted by **MICCAI**. [[link]](https://arxiv.org/abs/2502.20784).
 - *2024.11*: &nbsp;🥳🥳 Delighted to have received the <em>Chinese National Scholarship (PhD)</em> !
 - *2024.08*: &nbsp;🍾🍾 Congrats to Zhihao. <em>LEDA for Low-dose CT Denoising</em> is accepted by **BIBM**. [[link]](https://arxiv.org/pdf/2403.06128)